rsdoiel/sqlish/README.md

 * lower cognitive noise (you're programming in one language not two)
 * your JS tools (e.g. jslint) now cover your assembled SQL statements
 * assembling complex SQL is just a matter of chaining functions
-* sqlish is very small without dependancies (e.g. web browser, mongo shell friendly)
+* sqlish is very small without dependancies
+* it works as a NodeJS module
+* it works in web browsers supporting SQLite
+* it works as a loadable script in MongoDB's shell

 # A simple case insert, select and replace